apiscopo/tedata/README.md

 python -m tedata --head --method mixed "https://tradingeconomics.com/united-states/ism-manufacturing-new-orders"
 ```

 Having a head will bring up browser (firefox) window.
 Watch as the scraper does it's thing.
-It'll take between 15 - 50 s.
+It'll take between 15 - 40 s.
 So head may be more entertaining than waiting without head.
 Once complete, a window will open in your browser to display the interactive plotly chart with your data.
 Data is saved to .xlsx at the same time.

+Here the method "mixed" was used with a non-headless browser instance as it is more entertaining.
+The "highcharts_api" method is default though and is generally the best method to use.
+Omit method specification in order to use the default.

 ### Using Jupyter Notebook or Similar